92green/react-entity-editor/README.md

 The `EntityEditor` higher order component passes down a single `entityEditor` prop.
 It is an object that contains the following:

-  - **entityEditor.actions** *:Object<ActionTriggerFunction>* An object containing editor actions to be called in response to user interactions.
+  - **entityEditor.actions** `:Object<ActionTriggerFunction>` An object containing editor actions to be called in response to user interactions.
 ActionTriggerFunctions accept a single argument, an object of data to pass to the action.
-  - **entityEditor.abilities** *Object<boolean>* An object with action names for keys and booleans for values.
+  - **entityEditor.abilities** `Object<boolean>` An object with action names for keys and booleans for values.
 Each boolean indicates if the action is able to be started, which is useful for conditionally disabling buttons.
-  - **entityEditor.status** *Object<any>|null* If a task is in progress this will be an object containing renderable info about the current task.
-The exact contents of this object come from the config being used, e.g. *config.actions.<currentAction>.tasks.<currentTask>.status*
+  - **entityEditor.status** `Object<any>|null` If a task is in progress this will be an object containing renderable info about the current task.
+The exact contents of this object come from the config being used, e.g. `config.tasks.<currentTask>.status`

 ## Entity Editor Config

+TODO